 "TDD and Refactoring are almost always best practices.
 But not 100% of the time.
 I’ll paraphrase Kent Beck from a recent Startup Success podcast: 'something that might be good engineering practice when taken in isolation might not be good startup practice'.
 Spending time on sustainability practices is effectively slowing down your Learn-Measure-Build cycle.

-"As a rule of thumb, if TDD helps you learn faster, than do it.
+"As a rule of thumb, if TDD helps you learn faster, then do it.
 For example, a calculation engine I built last week for an MVP has a fair amount of tests around it, because trying to build that without tests would actually be slower the first time around.
 Therefore, testing actually helped me get through the Learn-Measure-Build cycle faster."

 一 Rex Madden, CTO, Stride